 Synopsis: Set in the not too distant future, an anomaly from space appears in Earth's orbit and plants a stalk-like object into the ground.
 Humans attempt to determine what it is, why it's been placed there, and what's going to happen next, but it's taking too long to crack the code so they send a team into space to the source of the object to investigate further.

 Why you should watch: Why you should watch this?
-Well…er, it's got Katee Sackoff in it, isn't that reason enough?
-No..?
-Oh, OK.
-There's no other way to put this, "Another Life" is a mostly below par sci-fi and frankly we're amazed that it got renewed for a second season.
-Sackoff herself seems to bounce around like a pinball inbetween amazing and atrocious sci-fi: "The Mandalorian" and "Battlestar Galactica" for example…and then "Riddick" and then this show.
-But, some people – mostly young kids – do enjoy it and if you've watched all the other sci-fi on Netflix, it couldn't hurt to give it a go, right..?
+Well … er, it's got Katee Sackoff in it, isn't that reason enough?
+No?
+Oh, okay.
+There's no other way to put this, "Another Life" is a mostly below-par sci-fi and frankly we're amazed that it got renewed for a second season.
+Sackoff herself seems to bounce around like a pinball in between amazing and atrocious sci-fi: "The Mandalorian" and "Battlestar Galactica" for example … and then "Riddick" and then this show.
+But, some people – mostly young kids – do enjoy it and if you've watched all the other sci-fi on Netflix, it couldn't hurt to give it a go, right?

 Synopsis: An US astronaut struggles with leaving her husband and daughter behind to embark on a dangerous mission with an international space crew.

-Why you should watch: This drama set in space really looks at the issues around family and relationships and in particular being a long distance away from them and what better backdrop is there than the life of a married astronaut.
+Why you should watch: This drama set in space really looks at the issues around family and relationships and in particular being a long distance away from them.
+What better backdrop is there than the life of a married astronaut?
 Hilary Swank stars in this 10-part series and while it's not perhaps as extreme as "Lucy in the Sky," it covers much of the same emotional ground.
 Granted, some liberties have been taken with some of the plot points, but then that just wouldn't make for compelling television would it?

 4. Black Mirror(opens in new tab)

 Synopsis: A contemporary British re-working of "The Twilight Zone" with stories that tap into the collective unease about our modern world.
-Over the last 10 years, technology has transformed almost every aspect of our lives before we've had time to stop and question it; in every home; on every desk; in every palm — a plasma screen; a monitor; a smartphone — a black mirror of our 21st-century existence.
+Over the last 10 years, technology has transformed almost every aspect of our lives before we've had time to stop and question it.
+In every home, on every desk, in every palm is a plasma screen, a monitor, a smartphone — a black mirror of our 21st-century existence.